-- Ho Chi Minh Mausauleum, One Pillar Pagoda, Temple of Literature, etc.: There are lots of guides that cover this, so I won’t get too much into this here.
+- Ho Chi Minh Mausauleum, One Pillar Pagoda, Temple of Literature, etc.: There are plenty of guides that cover this attraction, so I won’t go into too much detail here.

 - Silk Shops: These will be around Hang Gai.
 Go early, and make sure you are the first customer — this should give you a very strong bargaining advantage (asian superstition dictates you must make the first sell, no matter what).

-- Xoi Yen: Famous for their sticky rice.
+- Xoi Yen: A restaurant that is famous for its sticky rice.
 Upper level overlooks a very busy street intersection.